hkuchampudi/Windscribe/README.md

 1. Clone this repository onto your local machine.
 2. `cd` into the cloned repository.
 3. Execute `makepkg -cs` to build the package.
-4. After the build process is finished, run `sudo pacman -U windscribe-cli-1.0-3-any.pkg.tar` to install the package.
+4. After the build process is finished, run `sudo pacman -U windscribe-cli-1.1-1-[PACKAGE ARCHITECTURE].pkg.tar` to install the package.

 ### Running Windscribe CLI